Chia-Network/chialisp-web/docs/doc4.md

 ## Functions, Macros and Constants

-In the lower level language functions were created by passing a copy of the source code to an eval so that it could call itself again.
 In the higher level language we can define functions, macros, and constants before our program by using `defun`, `defmacro` and `defconstant`.

 We can define as many of these as we like before the main source code.